BradleyCodeU/microbit/README.md

 1. Countdown from 5 to 0, displaying the timer on the "screen"

 1. When button A is pressed player A gets points.
 When button B is pressed player B gets points.
 MAKE IT YOUR OWN: Increase the amount of points over time.
 Maybe each click doubles your score?
-Maybe the timer changes your score so that clicks when the timer begins are worth less points and and clicks when the timer is low are worth more points?
-Maybe the losing player earns a bonus point for each click?
+Maybe the timer changes your score so that clicks when the timer begins are worth fewer points and then clicks when the timer is low are worth more points?
+Maybe the player with fewer points earns a bonus point for each click?

 1. When the timer is zero or less, say who wins... either player A or player B.